[SDK] Python client tries to cache discovery document at the same local path regardless of user

 cache_discovery option to build() to disable the Google API client caching.

-#8 Updated by Peter Amstutz 14 days ago
+#8 Updated by Peter Amstutz over 4 years ago

 Also want to do one of:

 a) continue to use httplib2 caching, which is apparently not multithread/multiprocess safe